-The investment management expenses for the year to 31 March 2014 were £3 million, higher than last year's value of £2.8 million.
-This increase relates primarily to the increase in investment assets under management.
-Investment management expenses cover the fees charged by the Fund's individual investment managers, and fees paid to the actuarial advisor, investment advisor and Fund custodian.
+The investment management expenses for the year to 31 March 2015 are £2.8 million (excluding £0.55 million in transaction costs and performance fees), which is largely in line with the previous year.
+Investment management expenses cover the fees charged by the Fund's individual investment managers and the Fund's custodian.